Changchun: Economy

 Manufacturing of transportation facilities and machinery is also among Changchun's main industries.
 50 percent of China's passenger trains, and 10 percent of tractors are produced in Changchun.
-Changchun Railway Vehicles, one of the main branches of China CNR Corporation, has a joint venture established with Bombardier Transportation to build Movia metro cars for the Guangzhou Metro and Shanghai Metro, and the Tianjin Metro.
+Changchun Railway Vehicles, one of the main divisions of CRRC, has a joint venture established with Bombardier Transportation to build Movia metro cars for the Guangzhou Metro and Shanghai Metro, and the Tianjin Metro.

 Foreign direct investment in the city was US$3.68 billion in 2012, up 19.6% year on year.
 In 2004 Coca-Cola set up a bottling plant in the city's ETDZ with an investment of US$20 million.

 Changchun hosts the yearly Changchun International Automobile Fair, Changchun Film Festival, Changchun Agricultural Fair, Education Exhibition and the Sculpture Exhibition.

 CRRC manufactures most of its bullet train carriages at its factory in Changchun.
 In November 2016, CRCC Changchun unveiled the first bullet train carriages in the world with sleeper berths, thus extending their use for overnight passages across China.
 They would be capable of running in ultra low temperature environments.
 Nicknamed Panda, the new bullet trains are capable of running at 250 km/h, operate at −40 degrees Celsius, have Wi-Fi hubs and contain sleeper berths that fold into seats during the day.

 Other large companies in Changchun include: